babyswaplover/landb/README.md

 This module is for [Deno](https://deno.land/).
 Pleasae make sure that Deno is installed on your PC.

-Once the land data is fetched from BabySwap Server, it will be stored into local file 'wonderland.db' ([SQLite](https://www.sqlite.org/)) and the file will not be updated until `refresh()` is called or the file is deleted.
+Once the land data is fetched from BabySwap Server, it will be stored into in-memory database ([SQLite](https://www.sqlite.org/)) and the database will not be updated until `refresh()` is called.

 To prevent server overload, `refresh()` will be skipped within 1 minute.